 However, it is widely recognised that these can be difficult to achieve in ‘real-world’ driving.
 As a result of this, we state the official electric-only range of TX as 81 miles, but have chosen to use a more representative figure of 64 miles when calculating and presenting fuel costs in our marketing literature.

 Our battery has been chosen because it is an appropriate size to cover most taxi driver’s daily usage.
 Bigger batteries are required in high-performance passenger vehicles to ensure adequate real-world range is maintained when the power available is utilised.
 Bigger batteries mean more cost and more weight, reducing the efficiency and running cost advantages of the electric taxi.
+There are no plans to change the batteries used in TX.

 Absolutely!
 A recent feasibility study carried out by our Manchester dealership showed that over 70% of taxi drivers within the region travelled approximately 70 miles on their average working day.
 That means that for most of Manchester’s taxi drivers, an overnight charge would enable them to carry out almost all their working day on pure electric power, if they chose to do so.
 With the backup of the petrol generator adding almost 300 miles, nobody travelling this distance needs suffer from range-anxiety.